chrisgoringe/cg-image-filter/README.md

 A set of four nodes designed to pause execution of the workflow to allow you to make selections and/or edits before continuing.
 There's an example workflow that illustrates all of them at the end.

-- 'Image Filter' - pause the flow and pick which images from a set you want to proceed with
+- ['Image Filter'](#image-filter) - pause the flow and pick which images from a set you want to proceed with
-- 'Mask Image Filter' - launch the mask editor for the image, and return the image and mask
+- ['Mask Image Filter'](#mask-image-filter) - launch the mask editor for the image, and return the image and mask
-- 'Text Image Filter' - show the image with some editable text which is returned
+- ['Text Image Filter'](#text-image-filter) - show the image with some editable text which is returned
-- 'Text Image Filter witrh Extras' - as 'Text Image Filter' but with three extra single line texts fields that are also returned
+- ['Text Image Filter with Extras'](#text-image-filter-with-extras) - as 'Text Image Filter' but with three extra single line texts fields that are also returned

+There's also a helper node, 'Split String by Commas' that can be used if you want more extra values.

 ## Examples of what you might do with them